jtekjam/win10scripts/README.md

 - Leave IE in place
 - Using Winget instead of Chocolately
 - Debloat Windows - disable xbox, remove fax, remove xps, and more...
-- Install 7-zip, VLC, Foxit, Office 365, Greenshot, Browsers, more
+- Install 7-zip, VLC, Foxit, Office 365, Greenshot, Browsers, Windows Terminal, Irfanview

 ## Or just run the script from here...
 Manage Win10 Updates -